Millions of travelers visiting a place in a year! Admittedly it got something beautiful to offer.

 There are many places in this city whose existence is still a mystery.
 As we stated above, it exceeds all the lists.
-It also has sacred stones planted there, which are believed to be used as keeping the sun at a place as it traveled across the sky.
-This place is filled with excitement and a lot of adventures and hiking.
+It also has sacred stones there, which are believed to be used as keeping the sun at a place as it traveled across the sky.
+This place is full with excitement and a lot of adventures and hiking.

 Before moving on to the list, we will first tell you about the Machu Picchu weather and the best time to visit there.
 Just a quick sneak-peek!

 To visit this mysterious city, make sure to plan when it’s dry there.
 The views of Machu Picchu in dry months are unbeatable.
 Usually, it’s hot during the day, and cold and fresh atmosphere at night over there.
-The best month to visit Machu Picchu is between June to August.
+The best month to visit Machu Picchu tours is between June to August.
 It’s a high season both for trekking and tourism.
 You will meet many travelers at this time.
 It gets a little crowdy but the #instagram_perfect pictures you will get will be worth it.

-Now back to the main topic,
+Now back to the main topic:

 To reach Machu Picchu either you will have to take a bus or hike up to the Machu Picchu.
 Both the options have their own benefits, one will let you take in the views of the place within your comfort zone, while another will let you take control of your adventure cravings along with the sight viewing.

 The following are the places that you must visit to free your adventurous spirit:-

 A don’t-forget place to visit in Machu Picchu is Huayna Picchu.
 In every landscape photo of Machu Picchu you will see, you will find a rock standing straight and proud in the background, and that is Huayna Picchu.